 Colorado down payment assistance programs have no seller conditions or contribution requirements.
 The only requirement to satisfy government assistance housing guidelines is that your family income must meet the stipulated minimum, which varies according to the number of your dependents and the median income for the area in which you intend to purchase.

-To find out if you are eligible to receive First Time Home Buyer financing you must first work with an approved lender.
+To find out if you are eligible to receive First Time Home Buyer assistance you must first work with an approved lender.
 The following is an overview of what to expect when working with a lender.

 - The lender will determine your eligibility based on program criteria.